natsukium/nixpkgs-lint/readme.md

 # Semantic linter for Nixpkgs using tree-sitter 🌳 + ❄️

+> [!WARNING]
+> This branch has a lot of experimental features for python builders, such as `buildPythonPackage`.
+> The lint rules are incomplete and may be changed.

 [![asciicast](https://asciinema.org/a/523585.svg)](https://asciinema.org/a/523585)

 This is a semantic linter for Nixpkgs that uses